-- (iii) Cooling holes: Cooling holes and vents for the purposes of allowing cooling airflow to the motor, ESC and battery shall be allowed as long as they do not change the outlines of the aircraft. - 4) Tail Surfaces: Tail surfaces shall be flat plate surfaces with a minimum thickness of $3/16^{th}$ inch (5 mm), with rounded edges.
+- (iii) Cooling holes: Cooling holes and vents for the purposes of allowing cooling airflow to the motor, ESC and battery shall be allowed as long as they do not change the outlines of the aircraft. - 4) Tail Surfaces: Tail surfaces shall be flat plate surfaces with a minimum thickness of 3/16th inch (5 mm), with rounded edges.
 Rounding of surface edges shall be limited to rounding to a radius equal to 1/2 the thickness of the surface and the rounding shall begin at a distance no further than the measure of the thickness of the surface from any edge of the surface.
 The horizontal stabilizer, including elevators, shall be a minimum of 70 square inches (4.5 sq dm). - 5) Landing gear: The landing gear shall be fixed and shall resemble that of the full-scale aircraft as to location on the airframe and the number of wheels used.
-Main wheels shall be a minimum of 2.25" (57 mm) in diameter with a hub width and tire width of no less than .700" (18 mm) for at least 1.5" (38 mm) of the diameter, and shall be separated laterally by at least 7.5" (203 mm) as measured at the outside of the wheels.
+Main wheels shall be a minimum of 2.25" (67 mm) in diameter with a hub width and tire width of no less than .700" (18 mm) for at least 1.5" (38 mm) of the diameter, and shall be separated laterally by at least 7.5" (203 mm) as measured at the outside of the wheels.
 In-line wheels are prohibited.
 Wheel pants will be required if found on original and shall be no thinner than 1" (25 mm) at axle area.
 The Contest Director may waive the wheel pants requirement if local field conditions make the use of wheel pants inappropriate. - 6) Spinner: Spinner diameter should represent that used on the full size airplane.
-Slightly smaller is acceptable, provided it is a minimum of 1.5" (38 mm).
-Spinners must be commercially available and stock.
-Acceptable modifications of a stock spinner are limited to removing or adding material for balancing; removing material to mount the spinner to the motor; or removing material to provide clearance for the propeller and the spinner cone.
-Spinners included with ARF kits are considered commercially available. - 7) Control linkages: Movable tail surfaces shall be connected to the servos using fully exposed, external control horns and pushrod connections.
-Ailerons may be driven through internal torque rods from a servo or servos located at the center section of the wing, but if aileron servos are mounted outboard of the center section, they shall be connected to the ailerons using fully exposed, external control horns and pushrod connections at the moving surface.
+Slightly smaller is acceptable, provided it is a minimum of 1.5" (38 mm). - 7) Control linkages: Movable tail surfaces shall be connected to the servos using fully exposed, external control horns and pushrod connections.
+Ailerons may be driven through internal torque rods from a servo or servos located at the center section of the wing, but if aileron servos are mounted outboard of the center section, they shall be connected to the ailerons using fully exposed, external control horns and pushrod connections.